rullo16/rullo16.github.io/projects.md

 </p>
 <ul>
     <li>
         <strong>Solving Sparse Rewards & Exploration:</strong> The initial sparse reward function led to the agent learning nothing.
 I engineered a hybrid reward function combining a large terminal reward with a dense, progress-based shaping reward.
-To escape local optima (e.g., passive or orbiting behavior), I successfully integrated an <strong>Intrinsic Curiosity Motivation (ICM)</strong> module, which created an exploration bonus that encouraged the agent to discover the goal.
+To escape local optima (e.g., passive or orbiting behaviour), I successfully integrated an <strong>Intrinsic Curiosity Motivation (ICM)</strong> module, which created an exploration bonus that encouraged the agent to discover the goal.
     </li>
     <li>
         <strong>Debugging the Agent-Environment Interface:</strong> A major hurdle was diagnosing why the agent would not move.
 This involved a systematic process of elimination, moving from the Python API to the Unity C# scripts.
 The root cause was identified in the drone's physics implementation (a mismatch between the applied velocity and the `Rigidbody`'s drag and settings), which was successfully resolved.
     </li>
     <li>
         <strong>Ensuring Training Stability:</strong> I systematically diagnosed and resolved multiple training instability issues, including policy collapse and reward hacking.
-This was achieved through iterative hyperparameter tuning (adjusting `gamma`, `tau`, learning rates), analyzing metrics with <strong>Weights & Biases</strong>, and making precise adjustments to the environment's physics and reward signals.
+This was achieved through iterative hyperparameter tuning (adjusting `gamma`, `tau`, learning rates), analysing metrics with <strong>Weights & Biases</strong>, and making precise adjustments to the environment's physics and reward signals.
     </li>
     <li>
         <strong>Model Deployment:</strong> The fully trained policy was successfully exported to the <strong>ONNX</strong> format, and an inference pipeline was created in Python using `onnxruntime` to run the model for evaluation and demonstration purposes.